-At Tier 2 level, in agreement with the parent the student will be placed on the SEN list and be assigned to Pastoral Manager whose responsibility it will be to map the student's progress and to facilitate bespoke support to the student.
-At this stage form tutor/member of the pastoral team under the guidance of the Pastoral Manager will facilitate a meeting with parents to discuss their working relationship and the Tier 2 level provision.
-Pastoral Manager will facilitate regular contact with the parents updating them on their child's progress and, where requested by the parent, further meetings may be arranged outside of the reporting cycle.
+At Tier 2 level, in agreement with the parent the student will be placed on the SEN list and be assigned to the Student Welfare Manager whose responsibility it will be to map the student's progress and to facilitate bespoke support to the student.
+At this stage the Student Welfare Manager will facilitate a meeting with parents to discuss their working relationship and the Tier 2 level provision.
+The Student Welfare Manager will facilitate regular contact with the parents updating them on their child's progress and, where requested by the parent, further meetings may be arranged outside of the reporting cycle.

-Where a student who has been through intervention programmes at Tier 2 under the assess, plan, do, review process that has included the involvement of class teachers, coaches, Pastoral Manager, student and parents the following decision will be made at the end of each intervention:
+Where a student who has been through intervention programmes at Tier 2 under the assess, plan, do, review process that has included the involvement of class teachers, coaches, the Student Welfare Manager, student and parents the following decision will be made at the end of each intervention:

-- 1. The student has made significant progress and is back on track at expected levels of progress and requires no further additional intervention up and above Tier 1 Pastoral Manager will provide continued support for a period of no more than one term where the student continues at expected levels and at that stage the student's name will be removed from the SEND list following consultation with parents, or: - 2.
+- 1. The student has made significant progress and is back on track at expected levels of progress and requires no further additional intervention up and above Tier 1.
+The Student Welfare Manager will provide continued support for a period of no more than one term where the student continues at expected levels and at that stage the student's name will be removed from the SEN list following consultation with parents, or: - 2.
 The student shows some progress but still requires ongoing intervention at Tier 2 or; - 3.
-The student continues to make inadequate progress and is to be moved to the Tier 3 level of intervention and remain on the SEND list.
+The student continues to make inadequate progress and is to be moved to the Tier 3 level of intervention and remain on the SEN list.